DNA–DNA hybridization: In radioactivity

 In 1969, one such method was performed by Mary Lou Pardue and Joseph G. Gall at the Yale University through radioactivity where it involved the hybridization of a radioactive test DNA in solution to the stationary DNA of a cytological preparation, which is identified as autoradiography.

 Replacement by genome sequencing

 Critics argue that the technique is inaccurate for comparison of closely related species, as any attempt to measure differences between orthologous sequences between organisms is overwhelmed by the hybridization of paralogous sequences within an organism's genome.
 DNA sequencing and computational comparisons of sequences is now generally the method for determining genetic distance, although the technique is still used in microbiology to help identify bacteria.

 In silico methods

 The modern approach is to carry out DNA–DNA hybridization in silico utilizes completely or partially sequenced genomes.
-The GGDC and TYGS developed at DSMZ are the most accurate known tools for calculating DDH-analogous values.
+Digital DDH (dDDH) is developed at the DSMZ and uses the GBDP (Genome Blast Distance Phylogeny) algorithm to produce DDH-analogous methods.
+DSMZ offers several web services based on dDDH. dDDH does not suffer from DDH's issues with paralogous genes, large repeats, reduced genomes, and low-complexity regions.
 Among other algorithmic improvements, it solves the problem with paralogous sequences by carefully filtering them from the matches between the two genome sequences.

+dDDH has been used for resolving difficult taxa such as Escherichia coli, Bacillus cereus group, and Aeromonas.
+The Judicial Commission of International Committee on Systematics of Prokaryotes has admitted dDDH as taxonomic evidence.